born-2learn/born-2learn.github.io/_posts/2020-12-6-vqc-qsharp-part1.md

 ## Quantum Machine Learning with Microsoft Q#

-You can try out a Quantum Classifier on your local machine by following this [Quantum Kata](https://github.com/microsoft/QuantumKatas/tree/main/tutorials/QuantumClassification).
+- You can try out a Quantum Classifier on your local machine by following this [Quantum Kata](https://github.com/microsoft/QuantumKatas/tree/main/tutorials/QuantumClassification).
 The [Quantum Katas](https://github.com/microsoft/QuantumKatas) are a collection of self-paced tutorials and programming exercises to help you learn quantum computing and Q# programming.
+- You can also try out an awesome example- [HalfMoons](https://github.com/microsoft/Quantum/tree/master/samples/machine-learning/half-moons), from the Microsoft Quantum team, that trains a sequential model using the quantum machine learning library on the half-moons dataset.

 ---
 ✨✨✨ **Congratulations!**